Skip to content

 Surgery

 Blood tests are done before surgery.
-If you have hemophilia, your factor level will be measured and checked for inhibitors.
-People with other bleeding disorders may have their platelets and clotting times checked.
-Tell your surgeon all the drugs you are taking.
-Some of these may slow down your blood clotting.
+If you have Hemophilia, your factor level may be measured and checked for inhibitors.
+People with other bleeding disorders may have their platelets and clotting tests checked.
+Tell your surgeon all the medicines you are taking.
+Some medications make it more difficult to stop bleeding.
 You may have to go into the hospital a day or so before the surgery for more tests.
-The doctor may want to check how high a person with hemophilia's factor level goes after he takes a dose of factor.
-Then she or he can plan exactly how much factor will be needed during the operation.
+The doctor may want to check how high a person with Hemophilia's factor level goes after they take a dose of factor.
+Then they can plan exactly how much factor will be needed during the operation.

 Some surgery does not have to be done right away.
 It may be cheaper to wait until you need two operations done.
 Then you can do them together and save money on lab tests and factor.
 Talk this over with your surgeon and your bleeding disorder doctor to see if this is an option.